KDE/documentation-docs-kdenlive-org/user_interface/toolbars.rst

 .. image:: /images/Kdenlive_Main_tool_bar.png
    :alt: Kdenlive_Main_tool_bar

-The main toolbar can be configured in :menuselection:`Settings --> Configure Toolbars` or right-click on the toolbar and choose :guilabel:`Configure Toolbars`.
+The main toolbar can be configured in :menuselection:`Settings --> Configure Toolbars` or right-click on the toolbar and choose :guilabel:`Configure Toolbars...`.
 It can be switched on/off in :menuselection:`Settings --> Toolbars Shown`.

 .. _extra_toolbar: